AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 ![[Pasted image 20251113162947.png]]

 Here you can see the difference between normal mapping and parallax mapping combined with normal mapping.
-Because parallax mapping tries to simulate depth it is actually possible to have bricks overlap other bricks based on the direction you view them
+Because parallax mapping tries to simulate depth it is actually possible to have bricks overlap other bricks based on the direction you view them.

+You can still see a few weird border artifacts